MicrosoftDocs/dynamics-365-project-operations/articles/expense/set-up-mileage.md

 1. Go to **Workspaces** > **Feature Management**.
 2. In the list, locate and select **Mileage amount calculation for multiple mileage tiers with same rate**, and then select **Enable now**.

-Set up the new tiers after you upgrade to 10.0.18 to reflect the new design of the mileage tiers setup.
+After enabling the feature, you will need to reset the mileage tiers as per the new design to reflect the quantity field accordingly.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]